ClawCloudClawCloud.sh

 Regeneration is not a no-risk action.

-• Files that live only on the old droplet can be lost.
+• Files that live only on the old server can be lost.

 • Any manual server-side tweaks need to be redone.